spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/2-streams/2-stream-application-dsl.md

 # Stream Application DSL

 The Stream Pipeline DSL described in the previous section automatically sets the input and output binding properties of each Spring Cloud Stream application.
-This can be done because only one input or output destination in a Spring Cloud Stream application uses the provided binding interface of a `Source`, `Processor`, or `Sink`.
+You can do this because only one input or output destination in a Spring Cloud Stream application uses the provided binding interface of a `Source`, `Processor`, or `Sink`.
 However, a Spring Cloud Stream application can define a custom binding interface, such as the following:

 ```Java